Goddess Morning Royals. First give praise and worship to the all High!

 To people of color, family means way more than that definition.
 As a black woman growing up in Baltimore City, Maryland and as most would like to call it Bodymore, or Bloodymore, Murderland, family meant so much more than a group of people.
 To me it was about growth and knowing who you can turn to in a crisis or when you just needed someone in that corner to have your back.
 It was about family quality time at the table for dinner or in front of the television for a special show.
 Family gatherings for birthdays, Easter, 4th of July, Thanksgiving, and Christmas.
 Even right there we were lied to, to believe that these holidays meant something to people of color but they don’t.
 I am not going in on them right now but a little later.
 Even still we use those days to bring families of color together and united as one, even if it was for just twenty-four hours.
 We had unity!
 That must have killed the massive knowing we can come together for even a small portion of time.
 They know this isn’t part of their plan.

 I could remember as a child that Baltimore City streets was a safe haven for us because the community watched over us.
 Yeah everywhere has violence and Baltimore was no different but it was almost silent.
-There were warning signs or just warning when danger was in site for us children.
+There were warning signs or just warnings when danger was in site for us children.
 Believe it or not most of the time we were told to go in the house or get away from the area.
 Then the violence would happen.
 There was a code of honor that all women and children weren’t to be harmed.
 That’s not the case any longer.
 This was the era of block parties, clean streets, and fun in the streets.
 We could ride our bikes for hours and nothing happened, or play hide-n-go-seek, catch one-catch all, dodge ball, block ball, double-dutch, red light-green light, laser tag and tag football.
-This was the era of street cheering, and love and peace.
+This was the era of street cheering, love and peace.
 This was all before reality struck and for many people, we didn’t want to believe that we were poor nor being lied to but we were.
-As long as we had each other we were living poor, but they had to show us that we were poor.
+As long as we had each other we weren’t living poor, but they had to show us that we were poor.
 They had to make sure that we knew of our less fortune and make us hate and dislike being poor.
 How you ask?
-Well I tell you they made the same fashion you already could afford less affordable.
-Then they put people of color in your face and told us if we could afford it then you were poor.
+Well I tell you they made the same fashion you already couldn’t afford less affordable.
+Then they put people of color in your face and told us if we couldn’t afford it then you were poor.
 We jumped right in the circle and didn’t care what was in it.
 Then they did something so diabolical that it almost killed the black children spirits as it was, they put white children in the same fashion they were pushing through the ghetto.
 They knew that if they made white children look better than black then of course the black ghetto children would do anything to have it.
 Did we?
 Yes, we did.
 We were brainwashed and they had us and the artist we looked up to hooked, line and sinker.
 We fought like hell to get a piece of the dream and didn’t care who we hurt in the process or how we got it.
 We had to have it!
-That wasn’t all we had to now play on the minds of those who parents couldn’t afford it or didn’t do anything to get it themselves.
+That wasn’t all; we had to have it now!
+Playing on the minds of those who parents couldn’t afford it or didn’t do anything to get it themselves.
 Did we play into Society’s hands?
 Of course, we did.
 They wanted want hate and destruction in the ghetto and it didn’t take much to get it considering we didn’t have much to begin with.
-All we had was our happiness and peace and they stole that from us like thief in the night.
+All we had was our happiness and peace; they stole that from us like thief in the night.
 Did it take much?
 No, it didn’t, all it took was the thing we held onto the most in our leisure time and that was television.
 Once it was on T.V. it had to be real and then when it became reality, we would do everything to have it.
-Even if that means neglect our responsibilities to get, hurt the next to have it, or steal.
-Which they were hoping we would do.
+Even if that means neglect our responsibilities to get, hurt the next to have it, or steal; which they were hoping we would do.

 It is amazing how organized they are but we as black people will fall right into place but refuse to go against what we think is useless or wrong, because as long as “Society” says it is okay then it has to be right.
 Right?
 Wrong!
 We are taught right from wrong based on their system of what is right and what is wrong.
 Based on what they stole from us in the beginning.
 They believe that slavery was wrong so it can teach us right.
 Bullshit, they believe they were justifiably right, when we know it was wrong.
 If hitting and beating is wrong then why did you all beat it in us?
 Because we were as submissive as they needed us to be.
 They needed us to be at war with ourselves about what they were doing was right even if deep down inside we knew it was wrong.